StanKarz/Exploratory-data-analysis-on-global-happiness/README.md

 ## Getting Started

-You can the documentation for installing Jupyter [here](https://jupyter.org/install) or for more detailed instruction on installation [here](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)
+You can the documentation for installing Jupyter [here](https://jupyter.org/install) or for more detailed instructions on installation [here](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)

 For local installation, make sure you have pip installed and run: